LorisFriedel/best-time-to-meet-gcal/README.md

 max_slots: 10
 max_conflicts: 30
 batch_size: 50  # Number of calendars per API request (for large groups)
+include_holidays: true
+# holiday_region_overrides:
+#   "alice@example.com": "FR"
 ```

+### Bank Holidays

+When `include_holidays` is enabled (default), the tool automatically blocks out public holidays for each attendee:
+- Regions are inferred from each attendee's Google Calendar timezone using the Rest Countries API.
+- Holiday dates are fetched via the [Nager.Date](https://date.nager.at/) public holiday API.
+- Any attendees on holiday are surfaced separately in the detailed results.

+If automatic detection is incorrect, override the region with `--holiday-region email=CC` (ISO-3166 country code) or via `holiday_region_overrides` in your config file.
+Disable the feature entirely with `--include-holidays=false`.

 Then run with fewer command-line arguments: